 However, not all air filters and purifiers are created equal, and you definitely get what you pay for.
 Even the most expensive air filters and purifiers don’t remove all pollutants, and some brands are better at removing one particular type of air pollution more than another.
 For example, HEPA filters are excellent at removing particulates like dust and soot, but can’t remove gases like formaldehyde or nitrogen dioxide.

 If you’re going to spend hundreds of dollars (or more!) on a good air purifier, you should make sure it will actually help you eliminate the specific pollutants affecting your home.
+This is why it is so important to know what pollutants are actually in your home (See Number 1.), so you can choose the right strategies—and even the right type of air filter—to solve the problem you have.

-Your home should be a haven, a safe place to be.
-Which is why it is so important to make sure the very air you breathe while in your home is sustaining you in health, not harming you.
+Your home should be a haven—a safe place to be—which is why it is so important to make sure the very air you breathe while in your home is sustaining you in health, not harming you.
 Taking these easy steps will help you make sure you can breathe easy.